 Centre for the History of Medicine (University of Glasgow), The Scottish way of birth and death from the records of the Registrar General for Scotland, 1855-1939 website describes the administration of the 1861 census and provides brief biographies of the key players.

-The official statistical reports for the 1801 to 1931 censuses on the Online Historical Population Reports website provide useful background information about how each census was taken and the results analysed.
-The website also includes essays on specific topics.
-If you have problems with access try the secondary location for this service at http://www2.histpop.org.
+The official statistical census reports provide useful background information about the taking of each census and analysis of the results.
+Reports for the 1801 to 1931 censuses are available on Histpop - the Online Historical Population Reports website which also includes essays on specific topics.
+If you have problems with the site you can access Histpop at this secondary location.

 ‘Guide to census reports Great Britain 1801-1966’ (Her Majesty’s Stationery Office, 1977) includes a section on significant developments in the scope and organisation of the census.